Why you should change bank accounts after filing bankruptcy?

 So once I have my new account, what do I do with my old one?
 Should I close it?
 Or would leaving it open improve my credit, as I’ve had it for years?

 Keep in mind that once a bankruptcy or consumer proposal is filed, it will appear on your credit report.
 Attempting to ‘improve’ your credit during your proceeding isn’t really an option.
 However, once your proposal or bankruptcy is removed from your credit, together with the accounts included in your file, the details on your credit report will include the choices you’ve made since filing.
 Keeping a bank account through a bankruptcy won’t serve to improve your credit.

 If your account is in the overdraft at the time you file, you will not be permitted to close it, and the overdraft balance should be included in your file.
 If you have funds in the account (ie. not in the overdraft), you may wish to move the balance to your new financial institution, to pay your upcoming bills.
 Make sure if you do move your balance, ask your bank to close the account when you leave, so that any future automatic payments will not go through this old account, and overdraw it.

 Should you open a new account, don’t forget to move your sources of income (payroll, government income such as pension and Canada Child Benefit), and the payments that you want to continue to make (insurances, rent, Trustee payments) to your new account.
 You may find Service Canada’s My Account feature helpful for this.

-To save yourself potential headaches, we recommend changing bank accounts before, or as soon as possible after, filing a bankruptcy or Consumer Proposal.
+To save yourself potential headaches, we recommend changing bank accounts before, or as soon as possible after, filing a Consumer Proposal or bankruptcy in Saskatoon.

 For more information about this or to schedule your free consultation contact us here.